clanker-devco/clanker-sdk/README.md

 # Clanker SDK

 A lightweight TypeScript SDK for interacting with the Clanker API.
-This SDK provides a simple interface for token deployment, fee estimation, and reward tracking.
+Deploy tokens, manage splits, and track rewards with ease.

 ## Installation